Jakub-Jedruszczak/Integrity-Monitor/README.md

 # File Integrity Monitor
-This is a simple File Integrity Monitor (FIM) written in Python.
+This is a lightweight File Integrity Monitor (FIM) written in Python.
 It calculates SHA-512 hashes for files in a specified directory, creates a baseline for monitoring, and continuously checks for any changes, creations, or deletions of files.

 ---